 Experian, TransUnion, and Equifax, the three major credit reporting agencies, each have their own proprietary formula for building your credit score.
 Fair Isaac and Cooriginally developed this score. .

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
 While the formulas vary, each agency uses the following to calculate a credit score:

-- Your Credit History - How many years have you had credit?
+- Credit History - How long have you had credit?

-Credit scores are used for more than just determining whether or not you qualify for a mortgage.
+Did you know?
+FICO scores are used for more than just determining whether or not you qualify for a mortgage.
 Lenders give lower interest rates to individuals with higher scores.

-How do I find out my FICO score?
+Can I raise my FICO score?

 Want to know more about your FICO score?
-Give us a call at 562 320-0510.
+Call us at 562 320-0510.